jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 ### Read-Write Direction As A Connection

 Formerly, the direction of input and output was indicated with an access mark on a reference line.
 But this created ambiguity with the indication of *reference targets*.
-Read-write direction is something so basic in computer language, that it deserves a separate line type.
+Read-write direction is something so basic in Encircle, that it deserves a separate line type.
 From now on, value direction will be indicated by a *wavy line*.

 This is actually a good symbol for it, because it looks like a less direct connection than the other line types and *it is* a less direct connection.
 In fact, the two symbols *aren’t* connected at all.
 The wavy line looks like a less direction connection, because the complete length of the line, curves and everything, is much longer than a straight line.
 A wavy line also indicates *heat*, or activity, more than the other line types.
 Value direction is an *action*.